gdscjgec/Image-Editor/README.md

   <h3 align="center">Quick Photo Editor</h3>

   <p align="center">
-    A web based photo Editor with essential tool such as cropping , exposure etc.
+    A web based photo Editor with essential tool such as cropping , exposure etc

     <br />
     <a href="#"><strong>Explore the docs »</strong></a>
     <br />